d-beck/shopify-partner-agreement/shopify-partner-terms.md

 #### 9.16.
 Shopify Asia’s Role and a Description of Shopify Entities

-1. Where Apps, Themes or Experts Marketplace Services are purchased by Merchants in the Asian Pacific region, Shopify Asia will act as agent to Shopify Inc. to effectuate that sale under this Agreement.
-In all other respects, Shopify Inc. will perform this Agreement on its own behalf and as agent for Shopify Asia.The liability of each Shopify Entity will be several for the purposes of this Agreement.
+1. In certain circumstances and as necessary, Shopify Inc. may perform this Agreement as agent for Shopify Asia, in which case, the liability of each Shopify Entity will be several for the purposes of this Agreement.

 2. Shopify Inc. is a corporation formed under the laws of Canada, with offices located at 151 O’Connor Street, Ground floor, Ottawa, Ontario, Canada, K2P 2L8.